first-coding/VIT/README.md

 ## Performance & Contributing
 Due to time and resource limitations, the ViT teacher model achieved 74% accuracy on the CIFAR-10 test set, while the distilled CNN student model reached 64%.
 Inference was further optimized using ONNX Runtime with INT8 quantization for faster and more efficient deployment.

-If you manage to improve the model architecture, training strategy, or deployment pipeline, feel free to open a pull request or start a discussion — contributions and suggestions are always welcome!
+I sincerely welcome any suggestions that could improve the model’s performance.
+Feel free to open a pull request or raise an issue — thank you for your support and collaboration!